Car shipping from San Francisco, CA to Chicago, IL

 Hub city advantages

-Both San Francisco and Chicago sit near major highway intersections, giving you natural pricing advantages.
-Choosing pickup or delivery points close to I-80, I-90, or I-94 increases carrier options and competition.
-More routes mean better rates for your shipment.
+Both San Francisco and Chicago sit at major highway intersections, giving you natural pricing advantages.
+Staying near I-80, I-280, or I-94 corridors maximizes carrier options and competition.
+More available routes mean better rates for your cross-country shipment.

 4